openwisp/netjsonconfig/docs/source/general/basics.rst

 If the passed configuration violates the schema the ``validate`` method will raise a ``ValidationError``.

+An instance of validation error has two public attributes:

+* ``message``: a human readable message explaining the error
+* ``details``: a reference to the instance of ``jsonschema.exceptions.ValidationError`` which contains more details about what has gone wrong;
+  for a complete reference see the `python-jsonschema documentation <https://python-jsonschema.readthedocs.org/en/latest/errors/#handling-validation-errors>`_

 You may call the ``validate`` method in your application arbitrarily, eg: before trying to save the *configuration dictionary* into a database.